b6d/lima/docs/index.rst

 sorts of other things. lima is Free Software, lightweight and fast.

 .. image:: /images/alpaca_llama_vicuna.*
-    :alt: Alpaca, Llama, Vicuna (illustration from New Student's Reference Work, 1914)
+    :alt: Alpaca, Llama, Vicuna (Illustration from The New Student's Reference Work, 1914)